kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 - Use input/output filters for ADC Aliasing considerations (see above).
 - Obs.: at the initial test video, I used only the RC output filter shown in the schematic, and for input filter, only what is already inside of the Softrock RXTX Ensemble.

-- The signal PTT output generated on GPIO15 (pin 20) used to switch the filters and the Power Amplifier need a transistor to convert from 3v3 to 12V.
+- The signal PTT output generated on GPIO15 (pin 20) used to switch the filters and the Power Amplifier needs a transistor to convert from 3v3 to 12V.

 ![Main Block Diagram](Pictures/PTTout.png)
 <br>